OtherRealms/Shot-Manager-Guide/index.rst

 * **Primary Layer**, select a View Layer that will become activated when selecting the shot. **Note:** If the view layer is re-named you will loose this data.
 * **Transparent Background**, set film transparency for the shot.
 * **Overide Resolution** , shot specific output resolution.
-* **Render Engine**, set render engine for specifiaclly for the shot, supports in-built options.
+* **Render Engine**, set render engine for specifiaclly for the shot, now supports addon engines.
 * **Render Samples**, overide samples, 0 = no overide.
 * **View Layers**,these are the view layers that can be have their name and 'state'(Render/Non-renderable) set for the specific shot. **Clear** will empty your saved states.